Logiqx/tech-docs/Environments/Containers/Docker/README.md

 The command line help for Docker is very good but a cheat sheet is still useful to a beginner.

-I've listed a number of my most frequently used and most useful [commands](Commands.md).
+I've listed a number of my most frequently used [commands](Commands.md).

 ## My Containers

-This section lists some of the containers that I have been using in Docker.
+This section lists some of the containers that I have created using in Docker.

 ### Jupyter